 Scenario: You take on a big project knowing you’ll have to hire some third-party haulers to get the job done on time.
 The week wraps up and you’re reviewing hauler invoices.
 Some of the hours seem padded, but hey, that’s how it goes.
 You know it’s customary for drivers to round up to the quarter hour.
 Doesn’t seem like much to the driver.
 What’s a measly 15 minutes?
 But to you, all those minutes add up to a cost you really shouldn’t have to pay for.

 A logistics solution that features digital punch-in and punch-out puts a stop once and for all to overpaying your haulers.
-Because the tracking solution captures their work hours to the minute, you pay for their exact time.
+Because the fleet tracking solution captures their work hours to the minute, you pay for their exact time.
 It’s a fair and simple improvement over drivers manually filling out timesheets.
 Payroll is a large expense for trucking companies and asset utilization, from an employee standpoint is important to track.

 Scenario: It’s a slower than expected month.
 Several of your trucks are not needed for your current projects and are sitting in the yard.
 You could subcontract them out to make sure they’re still earning for you and keeping your asset utilization ratio favorable.
 But that takes time and legwork that you can’t afford right at the moment.
 If only there were an easier way…